Last Updated: August 26, 2021

 General Areas of Expenditure

-The expenses that candidates have to research before moving to a different country for higher education start from the cost of attendance of the course they are attending.
-While most candidates will apply for financial aid along with their college application, they should realistically calculate the amount of money they will require which will fall outside the scope of the financial aid.
+The expenses that candidates have to research before moving to a different country for higher education start from the cost of attending the course.
+While most candidates will apply for financial aid along with their college application, they should realistically calculate the amount of money they will require, which will fall outside the scope of the financial aid.

-- University expenses: Other than the tuition fee, universities and colleges will often have additional expenses apart from the cost of attendance depending on the league of institution the candidate is applying to.
+- University expenses: Other than the tuition fee, universities and colleges will often have additional expenses apart from the cost of attendance, depending on the league or institution the candidate is applying to.
 The additional costs will be higher if the candidate has chosen private universities.
 The extra fee can be a mandatory campus fee, lab fee, equipment fee, or sports fee.

-- Housing expenses: Finding a place to live can be hard for international students who have no kith and kin in the country they are moving to.
-Students admitted to universities will be able to get on-campus accommodation for which they will have to pay a nominal fee.
+- Housing expenses: Finding a place to live can be challenging for international students who have no kin in the country they are moving to.
+Students admitted to universities can get on-campus accommodation, for which they will have to pay a nominal fee.
 On the other hand, candidates who cannot receive on-campus accommodation often share an apartment with other college students at a location close to the college they go to.

 - Living expenses: Living expenses incurred by the student will be in the form of food, clothing, basic amenities, and other miscellaneous activities the student may be part of.
-The expenses that the candidate will have while moving to a new location will be higher when compared to the monthly expenses they will eventually have.
-It will be ideal for students to have supplies like lamps, vacuum, refrigerator, etc. if they plan to reduce their subsequent expenses.
+It will be ideal for students to have supplies like lamps, vacuums, refrigerators, etc., if they plan to reduce their subsequent expenses.
 In their first month of stay, they can find cheap stores for clothes and grocery items within the locality instead of opting for malls and similar spaces.

-- Transportation expenses: Depending on the location the student is staying they will have to spend a minimum amount on their daily commute.
-If the locality they are in is bike-friendly and doesn’t require them to traverse through high traffic, it will be ideal to invest in a decent bike that will last the entire duration of their stay in the country.
-Students who live extremely close by to their college will also have the option of walking to the institution.
-If the student has to take more than one form of transportation to reach their institution, they will also be able to walk the shorter distance to save whatever money they can.
+- Transportation expenses: Depending on the location the student is staying, they will have to spend a minimum amount on their daily commute.
+If the locality they are in is bike-friendly and doesn't require them to traverse through high traffic, it will be ideal to invest in a decent bike that will last the entire duration of their stay in the country.
+Students who live close to their college will also have the option of walking to the institution.
+If the student has to take more than one form of transportation to reach their institution, they can also walk the shorter distance to save whatever money they can.
 Transportation expenses, though small in number, will add up to a substantial amount at the end of the month.

-- Book Expenses: Depending on the course the student has taken they will have to spend an estimated amount of at least $1,200 on books and other stationery.
-The books they will have to buy will range from the different textbooks they have to invest in and the notebooks they will require to study.
+- Book Expenses: Depending on the course the student has taken, they will have to spend an estimated amount of at least $1,200 on books and other stationery.
+The books they will have to buy will range from the different textbooks and the notebooks they will require to study.
 Students will always have the option of finding cheaper options for both these books.
-They can opt for second-hand books or even borrow books from libraries if it is available.
-Sometimes, students will also find that their colleges are e-book friendly which will let them use the soft copies of the books without having to purchase the book.
+They can opt for second-hand books or even borrow books from libraries if they are available.
+Sometimes, students will also find that their colleges are e-book friendly, letting them use the soft copies of the books without having to purchase the book.

 - Insurance expenses: Many countries require that international students have health insurance before being issued a student visa.
 This measure prevents the students from seemingly large health bills and covers them in case of emergencies.
 Students need to make sure that they can meet the insurance costs.
 Most often, students will try to choose the cheaper options among insurance policies.
-But cheaper options will often not cover the medical expenses they might incur in the duration of a year and hence it is always advisable to go for options suggested by the university and research thoroughly before taking it.
+However, more affordable options will usually not cover the medical expenses they might incur in a year.
+Hence, it is always advisable to go for options suggested by the university and research thoroughly before taking it.

 - Entertainment expenses: Though highly underestimated, students might end up spending a substantial sum on movies or theaters or hanging out with friends.
 Students need to have room for entertainment expenses in their budget.
 The expenses in this category can range from watching a favorite movie to traveling in the country.
 While students may feel that spending a minimal amount now and then is harmless, it is essential that they choose cheaper options to do the same so that the amount doesn’t add up.

-While the exact amount spent on these aspects will differ from person to person, students will be able to substantially reduce their living expenses if they create a budget for the same.
+While the exact amount spent on these aspects will differ from person to person, students can substantially reduce their living expenses if they create a budget.

 Managing Finances through Budgeting